International Overdose Awareness Day – Aug. 31, 2026

 International Overdose Awareness Day FAQs

-What day is the International Overdose Awareness Day?
+When is International Overdose Awareness Day?

-August 31 is International Overdose Awareness Day.
+What is the purpose of International Overdose Awareness Day?

 How To Observe International Overdose Awareness Day